Chaoses-Ib/DirectoryOpus/Manual/reference/scripting_reference/scripting_objects/dialog.md

 The **tab** parameter specifies the **[Tab](tab.md)** you want to watch.
 The **events** string is a comma-separated list of events you want to watch for.
 The **id** string is an optional parameter; it lets you assign your own ID to the tab to make it easier to tell where events are coming from (if you're monitoring multiple tabs, for instance).

-These are the events you can watch for are.
+These are the events you can watch for.
 Note that some are equivalent to the existing script events (e.g. **OnActivateTab**):

 |              |                                                         |
 |--------------|---------------------------------------------------------|